zhaizhifen/MaxScale/Documentation/REST-API/API.md

 - 501 Not Implemented

   - The server either does not recognize the request method, or it lacks the ability to fulfill the request.
-Usually this implies future availability (e.g., a new feature of a web-service API).[citation needed]

 - 502 Bad Gateway